sator-imaging/Csproj.Sdk/README.md

 # What's `Csproj.Sdk`?

-`Csproj.Sdk` is msbuild's SDK package used for `.csproj` file to migrate legacy-style project to newer SDK-style format.
+`Csproj.Sdk` is msbuild's SDK package that can be used for `.csproj` file to migrate legacy-style project to newer SDK-style format.

-Note that Unity's Visual Studio Editor package changelog describes that adding support generation of SDK-style project, but unfortunately, it still generates legacy-style format with some changes such as project header updated to `<Project ToolsVersion="Current">`. (actually it is sdk-importing-legacy-style project)

-And also, sdk-importing-style format generation is only performed when External Script Editor is set to `VS Code`.
-Unity is still generating legacy-format for `Visual Studio` environment.